Women's mosque: Maldives

-In the Maldives, there are women's mosques located in many islands and atolls, a tradition which possibly dates back to earlier eras due to the influence women have wielded in Maldivian society.
+In the Maldives, there are women's mosques located in many islands and atolls, a tradition which possibly dates back to earlier times due to the influence women have historically wielded in Maldivian society.

-It was an Maldivian practice to maintain such mosques, known as nisha miskii, which were separate buildings run by female equivalents of mudimu (male mosque caretakers) known as mudahim.
+It was a Maldivian practice to maintain such mosques, known as nisha miskii, which were separate buildings run by female equivalents of mudimu (male mosque caretakers) known as mudahim.
 The women's mosques are not on every single island, and an example of this is the capital island, where mosques have a separate area for women within larger mosques.
 In 2005, there was an estimated number of over 250 women's mosques spread out among the 250 inhabited islands.

 In late 2009 and 2010, all of the Maldives’ nisha miskii seemed to have closed.
 The Ministry of Islamic Affairs of the Maldives closed the mosques claiming that they were expensive to maintain and rarely used.
 As of 2018, available accounts indicate that women's mosques no longer exist in the Maldives.

 India

 In the union territory of Lakshadweep, oral traditions suggest the establishment of women's mosques in the area.
-According to the few mentions of women's mosques in the region, there were reportedly small private buildings that were attended by women with a female leadership.
+According to the few mentions of women's mosques in the region, there were reportedly small private buildings that were attended by women with female leadership.
+A similar institution exists in the island of Minicoy, where prayer houses for women are called namād-ge.